-- The continual delivery of virtual teaching where required; - Maintaining exceptionally high levels of engagement throughout the pandemic; - Effective and targeted intervention which also included running a very successful summer school; - Comprehensive continual professional development plans sit alongside strategic objectives to recruit and retain the highest calibre of staff.
+- Bentley Wood High School is delighted with the exceptional progress Year 11 students have made.
+Our latest Progress 8 of 1.34 puts Bentley Wood amongst the top 10 schools in England; - The successful award of two Condition Improvement Fund projects to make building improvements; - Effective and targeted intervention which also included running a very successful summer school; - Comprehensive continual professional development plans sit alongside strategic objectives to recruit and retain the highest calibre of staff.